 | || |

-Fire Marshal Jason Rizzi began his fire service career in 1999 and has served with the Sonoma County Department of Emergency Services and the West Sacramento Fire Department before joining the Roseville Fire Department in 2011.
-In 2013 Chief Rizzi retired from the United States Coast Guard Reserve as a Chief Warrant Officer with 22 years of service.
-He holds a Bachelor of Science degree in Fire Science and several International Code Council certifications.
+Jason Rizzi began his fire service career in 1999 and served with the Sonoma County Department of Emergency Services and the West Sacramento Fire Department before joining the Roseville Fire Department in 2011.
+In 2013, Division Chief Rizzi retired from the United States Coast Guard Reserve as a Chief Warrant Officer with 22 years of service.
+He holds a Bachelor of Science degree in Fire Science and several International Code Council certifications

-I came to Roseville Fire Dept on Aug 1, 1988 as a Fire Fighter EMT-1.
-I promoted to Fire Engineer in June 1992 then to Fire Captain in July 1994.
-I promoted to Battalion Chief in March 2008 where I’m currently assigned to Battalion 1-C.
+Kevin Morris began his career with the Roseville Fire Department on August 1, 1988, as a Fire Fighter EMT-1.
+He promoted to Fire Engineer in June 1992 then to Fire Captain in July 1994.
+He promoted to Battalion Chief in March 2008 where he is currently assigned to Battalion 1-C.